digihunch/orthweb/README.md

 ```sh
 ./storescu -c ORTHANC@ec2-102-203-105-112.compute-1.amazonaws.com:11112 --tls12 --tls-aes --trust-store path/to/server.truststore --trust-store-pass Password123
 ```
 The output should read Status code 0 in C-ECHO-RSP, followed by C-ECHO-RQ.
-For example, the last few lines of the output should read something like:
+For example, the output should contain some important lines such as:
 ```
 23:21:27,506 INFO  - STORESCU->ORTHANC(1) << 1:C-ECHO-RQ[pcid=1
   cuid=1.2.840.10008.1.1 - Verification SOP Class